stevesaliman/gradle-properties-plugin/README.md

 # Notes #
-If a property is set in the build.gradle file before the properties plugin is applied, and it happens to match a property in one of the 5 standard locations defined earlier, the build.gradle property's value will be overwritten.
+If a property is set in the build.gradle file before the properties plugin is applied, and it happens to match a property in one of the standard locations defined earlier, the build.gradle property's value will be overwritten.
 If you need to set a property in build.gradle, it is best to do it after the properties plugin is defined.
 Keep in mind that properties set in the build.gradle file will not be in the filterTokens.

 There are a few ways to change the Gradle user home directory.
-The properties plugin uses a gradle property to use a different user home directory.
-The properties plugin uses the same property, but I haven't done much testing of that yet.
+The properties plugin uses the Gradle user home directory that also Gradle itself uses, but I haven't done much testing of that yet.

 It is not required to have a gradle-local.properties file, but if you specify an environment with the ```-PenvironmentName=x``` flag, the environment file